JoshAtticus/Meower-NodeJS/README.md

 # Meower-NodeJS
 A node.js client for Meower

+> this is a dumpster fire do not use

 # Usage
 There are a few steps you need to get started with Meower-NodeJS